What is the Côte d’Azur?

 There is a fair amount of corrupt-developer blight too, of course, but what popular urban area worldwide doesn’t suffer from a degree of that these days?

-The Riviera or whatever you choose to call it – is in our humble opinion – less snooty than you might think and still terrific for walking, eating, swimming, renting fun apartments or luxury French villas and looking at people and places.
+The Riviera or whatever you choose to call it – is in our humble opinion – less snooty than you might think and still terrific for walking, eating, swimming, renting fun apartments or just looking at people and places.

 Some fine museums, too, but the killer app is the weather, which – with the occasional hiccup – is staggeringly pleasant, mild with blue skies for most of the year.
 Queen Victoria’s court knew how to pick a holiday spot and Nice was their choice!

 When to visit the Côte d’Azur?

 • Summer: May – September (October is the wettest month supposedly) when the heat is off and the crowds are at work.
 Just after summer is better for swimmers as the sea will still be warm then with less tourists, cheaper accommodation, restaurant availability and so on.

 In the last couple of years July has been excessively hot (up to 38C/100F for 2/3 weeks in 2018 although statistically the maximum should be 28C/82F) but cooling off in August.

 • Winter: November – February is generally fine, with blue skies and light-jacket cold (average lows of about 6C/43F and highs about 14C/57F), though it does rain from time to time and the weather is getting more erratic so it’s a bit of a gamble.

 Statistically the wettest months are October-November, but that’s only 1/4 chance at the worst.
 British and North Europeans who are desperate for some UV to counteract SAD would do well to visit in winter.
 Italians love Nice in winter, in spite of the fact that they do not lack UV!